Exclusive: India resumes purchases of Malaysian palm oil - traders

 Ship-tracking data compiled by Refinitiv showed that India’s total palm oil imports for the first four months of 2020 FELL by more than 50% from the same period in 2019 to 1.11 million tonnes.

+(Graphic: India imports of palm oil from Malaysia vs Indonesia - here)

-A restart to buying by India, the world’s biggest edible oil importer, could further support Malaysian palm oil prices, which have edged up from 10-month lows in recent days.
+A restart to buying by India, the world’s biggest edible oil importer, could further support Malaysian palm oil prices FCPOc3, which have edged up from 10-month lows in recent days.

 India early this year restricted imports of Malaysian palm oil after then Prime Minister Mahathir Mohamad criticised policies by New Delhi affecting the country’s Muslim minority.